LucaSidoti/ReadTheDocs-ROS2_Basics/source/prep_work_3.rst

 Exercise 3
 ----------

-Now that you are familiar with *turtlesim*, let's dive into the challenge!
+Now that you are familiar with *turtlesim*, let's dive into a hands-on challenge!

+.. admonition:: Action Required

+    Please :download:`Download <downloads/turtlesim_challenge.zip>` the ``turtlesim_challenge`` package required for this exercise and place it in the ``/src`` directory of your ``ros2_basics_ws`` workspace.

 .. raw:: html

     <h3 style="font-size: 1.25em; font-weight: bold; margin: 1em 0;">Turtlesim Challenge</h3>

+..
 Run the turtlesim node and create an additional node to control the turtle's movement.
 The turtle should move in a circular path starting from the center of the *TurtleSim* window, gradually expanding its path toward the boundaries.
 Ensure that the turtle stops moving near the window boundaries.
 Additionally, as the turtle moves, change the pen color dynamically when it enters a different quadrant of the *TurtleSim* window.

+Modify the provided *turtle_controller.py* file in the ``turtlesim_challenge`` package to make the turtle:

+* Move in a spiral motion from the center of the screen
+* Stop automatically near the window edges
+* Change pen color when entering a new quadrant of the screen

 .. figure:: img/turtlesim_challenge.png
     :align: center